 How long does it take to clean up messy books enough to support a 13-week forecast?

 Most businesses can reach forecast-ready status within one to two monthly close cycles when reconciliation and categorization are prioritized.
-The timeline depends on how far behind your books currently are and how much historical cleanup is required.
+The timeline depends on how far behind your books currently are and how much historical cleanup is required, and it is often longer in the early stages, when financial systems are weaker and there is less historical data.

 Can a business build a 13-week cash flow forecast while simultaneously cleaning up books?